esmero/archipelago-documentation/docs/twig_recipe_cards.md

         {#- END Names from LoD and MODS CSV with/without URIS. -#}
     ```

+### Use Case # 5 - Geographic Location Reconciliation from Coorindates

-**Use Case #5:** I have geographic location information that I would like to reconciliate against Nominatim and map into the default Archipelago 'geographic_location' key.
+**Scenario:** I have geographic location information that I would like to reconciliate against Nominatim and map into the default Archipelago 'geographic_location' key.
 I have AMI Source Data CSVs which contain values/labels and some which contain coordinates.

 **Twig Recipe Card for Use Case #5 with variation notes:**